 The Power to Reach Visitors Worldwide

-Becky was tired of watching small towns die, and she understood that social media was a powerful way to compete and reach out globally.
-Sheila knew the world of travel writing was shifting from print to online, so they combined forces and started talking to every tourism professional they could meet.
-They networked locally, regionally and online, connecting with every tourism organization they could find.
-They used Twitter to participate in every hashtagged tourism conference they could catch.
+Becky was tired of watching small towns struggle.
+She understood that social media was a powerful way for any town or tourism partner to compete and reach out globally, but first they had to learn how to do it.
+Sheila knew that both consumer and business travel media was shifting from print to online, so they combined forces and started thinking about how they could teach what they knew to others.

-Social Media: Much More Than “Chatting”
+Social Media: Much More Than Random “Chatting”

 Instead of teaching “this is Twitter,” Sheila and Leslie take it one step further and show how to reach a network of people through Twitter, who can promote your destination.